-- Function 71: System program report Provides a hard copy of the system's current programming.
-Compare this vs. the programmer's worksheet to verify the accuracy of the programmed data. - Function 72: ESI Presence Management access door report Provides historical data on access door entry. - Function 73: ACD department detail report (See K.3.) - Function 74: Voice mail statistics report Provides statistics indicating the message activity in each mailbox since the data was last cleared. - Function 75: System speed-dial list Lists the current system speed-dial numbers.
-Distribute a copy to those who are authorized to use them.
+- Function 71: System reports (available only when you're logged-in with the Installer password) - Function 711: System program report- Provides a hard copy of the system's current programming.
+Compare this with the programmer's worksheet to verify the accuracy of the programmed data. - Function 712: Diagnostic reports - Function 7121: Abnormal call report Retrieves call detail records for abnormally disconnected calls, including the PRI q.931 disconnect cause code appended to the end of each call record. - Function 7122: PRI status report Provides current status of each B-channel and D-channel of all the PRI spans in the system. - Function 7123: Alarm history report Provides a log of the last 128 physical alarm layers for each PRI span in the system. - Function 7124: PRI diagnostics report Provides a log of errors and parameter settings for each PRI span in the system.
+(See also Function 7125, below.) - Function 7125: Clear diagnostic error counts and alarms Resets all error counters in the PRI diagnostics report (Function 7124, above) and clears the alarm history report and maintenance mailbox. - Function 72: ESI Presence Management access door report Provides historical data on access door entry. - Function 73: ACD department detail report (See J.7.) - Function 74: Voice mail statistics report Provides statistics indicating the message activity in each mailbox since the data was last cleared. - Function 75: System speed-dial list Lists the current system speed-dial numbers.
+Distribute a copy to those who are authorized to use them. - Function 76: NDDS report Provides a list of network number assignments.
+This report can be used to verify network number programming and as a reference when programming flexible number reassignments in Function 341.